-Cave-In-Rock Ferry closing for the night
+Cave-In-Rock ferry closing for the night

 CRITTENDEN COUNTY, Ky.
-(KFVS) - The Cave-in-Rock Ferry to close at 4:30 p.m. due to drift in the Ohio River.
+(KFVS) - The Cave-in-Rock Ferry will close at 5 p.m. due to drift in the Ohio River.

-River levels have been rising over the last few days.
-This has created a substantial amount of drift in the river.
+River levels have been rising, creating a substantial amount of drift in the river.

 The ferry is able to avoid some of the large drift fields during daylight hours.